okekec/Disaster-Response-Project/README.md

 - Python Packages:
   - Machine Learning libraries such as NumPy, SciPy, Pandas, Sciki-Learn
   - XGBoost
-  - python oversampling package such as imblearn
+  - Python oversampling package such as imblearn
   - Regular expression operation python package such as re
   - Json
   - Natural Language Process libraries such as NLTK